Amid new bombings, Ukraine now seen as a war of attrition

 Russia has said the Kinzhal, carried by MiG-31 fighter jets, has a range of up to 2,000 kilometers (about 1,250 miles) and flies at 10 times the speed of sound.
 The Pentagon says it has not yet confirmed its use in Ukraine.

-“It’s not a game-changer,” but rather a “message of intimidation and deterrence towards Ukraine and towards the West,” said Valeriy Akimenko, senior research associate at the Conflict Studies Research Centre in England.

-While the Kremlin has said Russia is conducting a “special military operation” aimed at legitimate targets, U.S. Defense Secretary Lloyd Austin said Saturday that Russia’s “incremental gains” have come in part from its use of “brutal, savage techniques.”

-U.N. bodies have confirmed more than 847 civilian deaths since the war began but concede the actual toll is likely much higher.
-The U.N. says nearly 3.4 million people have fled Ukraine as refugees.
+The U.N. has confirmed 902 civilian deaths in the war but concedes the actual toll is likely much higher.
+It says nearly 3.4 million people have fled Ukraine.

-Estimates of Russian deaths vary, but even conservative figures are in the low thousands.
-Ukrainian authorities reported that six Russian generals have died.
-The death of one general was confirmed by his associate and an officers’ group in Russia, but the military has not confirmed any.

 Russia would need 800,000 troops — almost its entire active-duty military — to control Ukraine for a prolonged period, according to Michael Clarke, former head of the British-based Royal United Services Institute, a defense think tank.